berkeley-scf/python-bootcamp-2017/python.md

 **Exercises**

 - Define a function that will take the sqrt of a number if it is bigger than 0 or set it to 0 otherwise.
-- Now use the function in a list comprehension to operate on a list of number.
+- Now use the function in a list comprehension to operate on a list of numbers.
 - What happens if you modify a list within a function in Python; why do you think this is?
 - What happens if you modify a single number (scalar) within a function in Python; why do you think this is?
 - Recall how scoping works in R in terms of where objects are looked for if not found locally in a function (i.e., lexical scoping).
 Empirically assess how scoping works in Python.